NotNotQuinn/supibot-visual-debugger/src/lib/js/supibot-browser/README.md

 Changes:

 - Merged/Converted to typescript file.
+- Changes denoted using @edited inline.
 - Cherry-picked functions required (foo, bar)
 	- Changes to `bar` function: none, works fine.
 	- Changes to `foo` function:
 		- Changed references to `node-abc` to browser equivalents.
 */

+// ...

+// https:// link to foo class definition with commit (not a branch!) #L{LINE NUMBER}
+class Foo {
+	// @edited Typescript doesn't like the original implementation, updated to work using typescript.
+	/* ... code ... */
+	Xd: string = "foo";
+	// @/edited
+}
 ```

 ## License information